computer-solutions-gr/icmlde2018_paper_pitoglou_et_al/README.md

 Notebooks tested with Python 3.6.x.

+### Setting up conda environment

+In the root of the project there is a platform independent ```environmnet.yml``` file.

+You can find up-to-date instructions on how to install and activate it [here (conda documentation)](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 ### Dependencies

 Make sure you have the following dependencies installed in the Python environment that you will run the notebook: